rhotertj/thesis/README.md

-# MultiModal Representation Learning from Video and Position Data in Team Sports
+# Multimodal Representation Learning from Video and Position Data in Team Sports

 This repository contains the code of my master thesis.
 We train a variety of models to solve an action recognition downstream task via representation learning.